Judith Miller: Refusal to disclose her source

-In July 2005, several months prior to her October 2005 resignation from The New York Times, Miller was jailed for contempt of court for refusing to testify before a federal grand jury investigating a leak naming Valerie Plame as a CIA officer.
-While Miller never wrote about Plame, she was believed to be in possession of evidence relevant to the leak investigation.
+In July 2005, several months prior to her October 2005 resignation from The New York Times, Miller was jailed for contempt of court for refusing to testify before a federal grand jury which was investigating a leak in which Valerie Plame was named as a CIA officer.
+While Miller never wrote about Plame, she was believed to be in possession of evidence which was relevant to the leak investigation.
 According to a subpoena, Miller met with an unnamed government official, later revealed to be I. Lewis "Scooter" Libby, Vice President Dick Cheney's Chief of Staff, on July 8, 2003.
-Plame's CIA identity was divulged publicly in a column by conservative political commentator Robert Novak on July 14, 2003.
-Novak's source was revealed to have not been Libby, but Richard Armitage of the Department of State.
+Plame's CIA identity was publicly divulged in a column by conservative political commentator Robert Novak on July 14, 2003.
+Rather than Libby, Novak's source was revealed to have been Richard Armitage of the Department of State.

-On July 16, 2005, The Washington Post reported that Miller could face criminal contempt charges, which could have extended her jail time six months beyond the four months then anticipated.
+On July 16, 2005, The Washington Post reported that Miller could face criminal contempt charges, which could have extended her jail time six months beyond the four months which were then anticipated.
 The Post suggested that special prosecutor Patrick Fitzgerald was particularly interested in hearing Miller's version of her encounter with Libby.
 Filings by Fitzgerald reportedly alleged that Miller's defiance of the court constituted a crime.
 On September 29, 2005, after spending 85 days in jail, Miller was released following a telephone call with Libby.
 He had reconfirmed the release of confidentiality.
 Under oath, Miller was questioned by Fitzgerald before a federal grand jury the following day, September 30, 2005, but was not relieved of contempt charges until after testifying again on October 12, 2005.

 For her second grand jury appearance, Miller produced a notebook from a previously undisclosed meeting with Libby on June 23, 2003.
 This was several weeks before Joseph Wilson's New York Times editorial was published.
 This belied the theory that Libby was retaliating against Wilson for his Times editorial.
-According to Miller's notes from that earlier meeting, Libby disclosed that Joseph Wilson's wife was a CIA employee involved in her husband's trip to Niger.
+According to Miller's notes from that earlier meeting, Libby disclosed that Joseph Wilson's wife was a CIA employee who was involved in her husband's trip to Niger.
 Miller's notebook from her July 8, 2003, meeting with Libby contains the name "Valerie Flame [sic]".
 This reference occurred six days before Novak published Plame's name and unmasked her as a CIA operative.

 Miller's grand jury account was the basis for her last article in The New York Times.
 The newspaper published Miller's first-person account, "My Four Hours Testifying in the Federal Grand Jury Room", on October 16, 2005.
 Miller said she could not remember who gave her the name "Valerie Plame" but she was sure it didn't come from Libby.

 Miller testified as a witness on January 30, 2007, at the trial of Scooter Libby, which began in January 2007.
-The trial ended on March 6, 2007, with Libby's conviction on four of five counts, though none of the counts had to do with actually revealing Plame's name to the media.
+The trial ended on March 6, 2007, with Libby's conviction on four of five counts, but none of the counts had to do with his actual revealing of Plame's name to the media.